The Best Time to Sell a House by Location and Other Factors

 How much difference can a well-timed sale make?

 If you want to get a sense of what your home might be worth before you list it for sale, use HomeLight’s Home Value Estimator.
 Our tool uses your home’s size, age, location, and other features and leverages trusted data sources of your local real estate market to generate an estimate.
-For a listing price that aligns with your selling goals, we recommend working with a top agent when selling your house.
+To set a listing price that aligns with your selling goals, work with a top agent as you put your home on the market.

 Thursdays are the best day to list

-In addition to the best time of year to sell a house, there’s also a best day to list your house.
-Experts suggest strategic timing for your listing, advising that listing your property on Thursdays could be beneficial.
-By listing on Thursday, you’ll catch buyers’ attention as they make plans to attend open houses over the weekend, when they’re most likely to be out and about.
+In addition to the best time of year to sell a house, there’s also the best day to list your house.
+Experts suggest strategically listing your property on Thursdays.
+By listing on Thursday, you’ll catch buyers’ attention as they make plans to attend open houses over the weekend when they’re most likely to be out and about.

 “You want to prep the public,” says Lanham.
 “You want to make sure you’ve got all your social media advertising alerting the public that there’s going to be an open house during the weekend.”